European Social Survey in a nutshell

 Structure and Funding

-Initiated by the European Science Foundation, the ESS is coordinated by the Centre for Comparative Social Surveys at the City University of London.
-At the end of 2013, the ESS was awarded the status of a European Research Infrastructure Consortium (ERIC).
-ERICs offer unique research opportunities to the participating countries and greatly enhance the advancement of knowledge and the development of technologies.
+The European Social Survey (ESS) was initiated by the European Science Foundation and is coordinated by the Centre for Comparative Social Surveys at the City University of London.
+In late 2013, the ESS achieved the status of a European Research Infrastructure Consortium (ERIC).
+This designation provides participating countries with unique research opportunities and significantly fosters the advancement of knowledge and technological development.

-The ESS-ERIC is governed by a General Assembly, which has three standing committees: the Scientific Advisory Board, the Methods Advisory Board and the Finance Committee.
-Switzerland is represented in the General Assembly by Georg Lutz and in the Scientific Advisory Board by Christian Staerklé.
-The design and operationalisation of the survey (methodological decisions, survey topics, development of the source questionnaire, archiving of the data) are carried out by the Core Scientific Team at the City University of London.
-This work is supported by partners at a number of research centres:
+The ESS-ERIC is governed by a General Assembly, which oversees three standing committees: the Scientific Advisory Board, the Methods Advisory Board, and the Finance Committee.
+Switzerland is represented in the General Assembly by Lea Bühlmann from the State Secretariat for Education, Research, and Innovation, and in the Methods Advisory Board by Caroline Roberts.

-Each participating European country carries out the survey in accordance with the methodological rules established by the central ESS-ERIC team.
-In the case of Switzerland, FORS is responsible for the execution of the survey.
-Under the lead of Michèle Ernst Staehli, the Swiss ESS-team performs the following tasks: translation of the English source questionnaire into three national languages (French, German and Italian), sample drawing for Switzerland, development of specific survey methods, cleaning, processing and documentation of the Swiss ESS data.
-The fieldwork is carried out by a specialized agency.
+Each participating European country conducts the survey in accordance with the methodological guidelines established by the central ESS-ERIC team.
+In Switzerland, FORS is responsible for implementing the survey.
+Led by Michèle Ernst Staehli, the Swiss ESS team undertakes several key tasks, including translating the English source questionnaire into three national languages (French, German, and Italian), drawing the sample for Switzerland, developing specific survey methodologies, and handling the cleaning, processing, and documentation of the Swiss ESS data.

 Funding

-The international project planning and organisation, the questionnaire development, and the data archiving are funded by the members of the ESS-ERIC.
-The planning and operationalisation of the survey in Switzerland is funded by the Swiss National Science Foundation (SNSF).
+The international project planning and organization, the questionnaire development, and data archiving are funded by the members of the ESS-ERIC.
+In Switzerland, the planning and operationalization of the survey are financed by the Swiss National Science Foundation (SNSF).

 Methods